Income tax - Should wage savings be reported?

 Please note

-the amounts paid as part of the wage savings are subject to social contributions.
+The amounts paid as part of wage savings are subject to social contributions at the rate of 17.2%.

 Amounts that are not exempt are declare with your salaries.

-These sums must remain blocked for a minimum period of time (in principle 5 years).
+These sums are exempt on condition that they remain blocked for a minimum period (in principle 5 years).

 There are, however, authorized early release cases.